 Bulbs and bareroots can certainly be planted in springtime, but experienced gardeners know that planting in fall typically results in a more thriving, healthy perennial.
 Why?

-Thirdly – Since the perennials have the whole winter to establish those strong root systems, they’ll be all set to do nothing but grow in spring (as opposed to planting in spring, when they’ll have to both form roots and grow).
+Since the perennials have more time to establish those strong root systems, they’ll be all set to do nothing but grow in spring (as opposed to planting in spring, when they’ll have to both form roots and grow).